MGM Grand Garden Arena

-The MGM Grand Garden Arena (originally known as the MGM Grand Garden Special Events Center) is a 17,000-seat multi-purpose arena located within the MGM Grand Las Vegas on the Las Vegas Strip.
+The MGM Grand Garden Arena is a 17,000-seat multi-purpose arena within the MGM Grand resort, located on the Las Vegas Strip in Paradise, Nevada.
+The venue opened on December 31, 1993, with a concert by Barbra Streisand, and subsequent concerts by Luther Vandross, Anita Mui and Janet Jackson.

 Sporting events

-From its opening on December 18, 1993, until the opening of the MGM co-owned T-Mobile Arena in 2016, MGM Grand Garden Arena along with the Thomas & Mack Center and Mandalay Bay Events Center were the main sports arenas in the Las Vegas area.
+MGM Grand Garden Arena, the Thomas & Mack Center and the Mandalay Bay Events Center were the main sports arenas in the Las Vegas Valley until 2016, when the MGM co-owned T-Mobile Arena opened.

 Professional wrestling

 From 1996 to 2000, it hosted World Championship Wrestling's Halloween Havoc events.
 The UWF television event Blackjack Brawl was held at the venue in 1994.

 On May 25, 2019, it hosted All Elite Wrestling's inaugural event, Double or Nothing (2019).
 Tickets for the event sold out in four minutes.
 It was originally scheduled to host Double or Nothing (2020) on May 23, 2020, and the May 27 episode of AEW Dynamite, but was moved due to the COVID-19 pandemic.

 It hosted Money in the Bank on July 2, 2022, which was originally scheduled to be held at the larger Allegiant Stadium.
 This marked the first WWE pay-per-view to have taken place at the arena.